LaurieLinz/todo_rails_react/README.md

-This is a project that I created using rails and react
+This is a project that I created using rails5 and react